Project-Registry-991-Kevin-Tran-Huu/project-registry-account-microservice/README.md

 # project-registry-account-microservice
 ## Project Description
 This is a microservice representation of the Registry Backend.
-This microservice contains Controller and Service methods for Account.
+This microservice contains Controller and Service methods for Account, none have which needed to be implemented for the most recent completed sprint.

 ## Technologies Used
 * Java 8